Computer Science Degree Salary

 With the market’s increasing demand for computing workers, a master’s degree sets a college graduate apart from the crowd.
 An additional two years of school can make your job options grow exponentially.

 Your undergraduate years may have given you classroom fatigue.
-However, your master’s program will make the extra time worth it, as your curriculum will include specific topics that will greatly improve your resume such as:
+However, your master’s degree program will make the extra time worth it, as your curriculum will include specific topics that will greatly improve your resume such as:

 - Virtual Reality